AI-and-Blockchain/F23_FamilyPlus/Model/Model.md

-# Checkpoint and Weight Files Will in This Path
+# Model files are too large, please check [FamilyPlusLlama](#https://huggingface.co/TakanashiShiya/FamilyPlusLlama)

+Download and use local file are optional.